-- Conservation of sea turtles and maintenance of ecological orchard, since it is period of nesting of the turtles.
-During the other months the work is concentrated in the ecological orchard.
+- Conservation of sea turtles and maintenance of ecological garden, as this is the turtles’ nesting period.
+During the other months the work focuses on the ecological garden.

-Usually the volunteers work between 4 to 6 hours a day approximately.
-On weekends the volunteers are free to visit the country and go on excursions.
+Our volunteers usually work between 4 to 6 hours a day.
+On weekends you will be free to travel the country and go on excursions.

-For the teaching programs in San Ramon and surroundings you must arrive at your destination on Thursdays between 8:00 and 19:00, if you arrive before the time is recommended to sleep close to the airport.
+For the Teaching programs in San Ramon and surrounding areas you must arrive at your destination on Thursdays between 8:00 am and 7:00 pm.
+If you arrive earlier, it’s recommended to sleep close to the airport.

-Depending on the volunteer program you participate in in Costa Rica, accommodation may be in:
+Depending on the volunteer program in which you participate in Costa Rica, accommodation may be provided in: